“Where I live”

 “Making my mark”

-The snapping turtle’s ferocious reputation matches its ferocious appearance but is only somewhat deserved.
+The snapping turtle’s ferocious reputation matches its ferocious appearance, but this reputation is only somewhat deserved.
 In the water, snapping turtles will quickly swim away from any human disturbance.
 On land, they are more vulnerable and therefore more defensive.
 They will react to any threat aggressively.

 Be well aware that snapping turtles are dangerous to handle.
 They can strike quickly forwards, sideways, or backwards (with their heads upside down), and their necks can stretch 2/3 the length of their carapaces!